Chief Bender

 Charles Albert "Chief" Bender (Mandowescence; May 5, 1884 – May 22, 1954) was a Native American professional baseball pitcher who played in Major League Baseball during the 1900s and 1910s.
 In 1911, Bender tied a record by pitching three complete games in a single World Series.
 He finished his career with a 212–127 win–loss record for a .625 winning percentage and a career 2.46 earned run average (ERA).

 After his major league playing career, Bender's roles in baseball included major league coach, minor league manager and player-manager, college manager, and professional scout.
 He was elected to the Baseball Hall of Fame in 1953 and died the following year.

 Early life

 Bender was born in Crow Wing County, Minnesota, as a member of the White Earth Band of the Minnesota Chippewa Tribe.
-His father was German and his mother was part Chippewa.
+His father was German and his mother was Chippewa.
 As a child, he was named Mandowescence, which might be translated into English as "Little Spirit Animal".
 His family had 160 acres on the White Earth Indian Reservation near Detroit Lakes, Minnesota.
 His father taught him to farm on the reservation.
 He graduated from Carlisle Indian Industrial School and attended Dickinson College.